dpweb/clarity/README.md

 ####.listen(port, [hostname], [backlog], [callback])
 Same params as
 <a target=_ href='http://nodejs.org/api/http.html#http_server_listen_port_hostname_backlog_callback'>http server</a>
-Start the server.

-####Couple things..

-Functions you add during .use() are last in, first executed on a new request.

-You must use <b>n()</b> at the end of your .use() functions, if the request will need to continue processing.

-####.static
+####.static(url to match, folder to serve)
-Serve html in statically from a folder
+Direct a URL to serve html in statically from a folder
 ````
 clarity.static(/\/js/, './static');
 ````

 ####r.body
 Which is accessible in any function and contains combined GET and POSTed variables.
 Posting origins=NY&destinations=CA in the POST body to http://localhost/?q=1 results in..

 ````